dotnet/Open-XML-SDK/README.md

 Version 2.7.0 : January 20, 2017
 - Added support for .NET Standard 1.3
 - Moved to using System.IO.Packaging from dotnet/corefx for .NET Standard 1.3 and WindowsBase for .NET 4.5
-- Cleaned up project system to use .NET CLI
+- Cleaned up project build system to use .NET CLI

 Version 2.6.1 : January 15, 2016
 - Added hundreds of XUnit tests.
 There are now a total of 1333 tests.
 They take about 20 minutes to run, so be patient.